Table of Contents

 When you host a physical event within the European Union (EU), you have to apply a value-added tax (VAT) to the price of whatever you sell.

 The rate and application of tax are based on where your event is held.
-For example, if I’m hosting an event in the UK, I can register for VAT and apply 20% to the value of each product.
+For example, if I’m hosting an event in the UK I have to follow the local tax policies where I can register for VAT and apply 20% to the value of each product.
 That includes tickets, exhibition stands, sponsorship packages, award entries – the list goes on.

 Don’t forget that VAT ranges from 17% in Luxembourg to a hefty 27% in Hungary, so it’s worth knowing your numbers before you choose a location.

 With regards to the situation in the US, there are state-by-state rules that dictate when an event organiser needs to apply tax.
 The minimum threshold for revenue starts at $10,000 in places like Oklahoma, all the way up to $500,000 in Tennesse and Massachusetts.
 Again, these are the guidelines for physical gatherings, based on where they are held.

 Virtual events, though a lot easier to host, are much more complex when it comes to tax.
 They essentially have no specific location, unless you’re counting ‘the internet’, so there goes our chance of using all the standard processes.

 In this case, the rate you apply is based on the destination of your experience, i.e. where the attendee is, rather than where the event takes place.
 You can find more information on European VAT rules for the supply of electronic services by clicking here.

 The US is a little different in the sense of applying different rates of tax according to the event format (e.g. online training, software, electronic download of videos).
 You might also be exempt from applying a ‘remote seller tax’ if you’re using a third-party software to run your virtual event, or if it includes some form of live streaming element.
 For more information, click here.